 Who are we?

-We are Fonmon Castle Estate (fonmoncastle.com, we or us) a privately owned enterprise, owned and run by Sir Brooke Boothby as a sole trader.
+We are Fonmon Castle Ltd. (fonmoncastle.com, we or us) a privately owned company, owned by Nigel Ford and Rebecca Harris.
 We are committed to protecting and respecting your privacy.
-Fonmon Castle Estate is the ‘data controller’ of your personal data and is subject to the Data Protection Act 1998 (“DPA”) (and, when it takes effect on 25 May 2018, the General Data Protection Regulation (the “GDPR”)).
+Fonmon Castle Ltd. is the ‘data controller’ of your personal data and is subject to the Data Protection Act 1998 (“DPA”) (and, when it takes effect on 25 May 2018, the General Data Protection Regulation (the “GDPR”)).

 If you would like any more information or you have any comments about our Policy, please either write to us at Data Protection Representative, Fonmon Castle, Fonmon Barry, Vale of Glamorgan CF62 3ZN, or email firstname.lastname@example.org